terceiro/debci/docs/TUTORIAL.md

 It is somewhat limited since it will possibly skip some tests but is useful as a first step.

-### adt-run
+### autopkgtest

-adt-run, from autopkgtest, can run tests from the current directory, the USC, a changefile, or pass additional binary DEBs.
+autopkgtest can run tests from the current directory, the DSC, a changefile, or pass additional binary DEBs.

 ```
-$ adt-run [adt-run options] --- [virtualization args]
+$ autopkgtest [options] -- [virtualization args]
 ```

-Three dashes are passed to adt-run after the input options followed by virtualization options which specifies which virtual environment to use to run the tests.
+Two dashes are passed to autopkgtest after the input options followed by virtualization options which specifies which virtual environment to use to run the tests.

 Let's look at a basic example:

 ```
-$ adt-run ./ --- null
+$ autopkgtest . -- null
 ```

 The command above runs the tests from the source package at the current directory, on the